skx/puppet-summary/README.md

 * If you're running the dashboard on a different host you'll need to use the external IP/hostname here.
 * Once configured don't forget to restart your puppet service!

-That should be sufficient to make puppet submit reports, where they can be stored and displayed.

-If you don't wish to change your puppet-server initially you can test what it would look like by importing the existing YAML reports that are almost certainly present upon your puppet server, adding them by-hand.
+If you __don't__ wish to change your puppet-server initially you can test what it would look like by importing the existing YAML reports from your puppet-master.
 Something like this should do the job:

     # cd /var/lib/puppet/reports
     # find . -name '*.yaml' -exec \